Open position: Atmospheric Inverse modelling of GHG fluxes

 - Explore the connection between land cover, land use, and land management with GHG fluxes.

 - Conduct atmospheric inversions to evaluate the performance of upgraded biosphere process-based models for simulation of landscape to regional GHG fluxes in the Czech Republic at very high spatial resolution.
-The interpretation of process model results will be conducted jointly with project team colleagues contributing to modelling results and in situ
+The interpretation of process model results will be conducted jointly with project team colleagues contributing to modelling results and in situ measurements.

 The ideal candidate should meet the following requirements: